fiq/scranner/README.md

 # DESCRIPTION

-A really ugly hobby sniffer which is still a WIP, and mostly a play around with Rust, pnet and Rust flakes.
+A really ugly hobby packet sniffer which is still a WIP, and mostly a play around with Rust, pnet and Rust flakes.
 At the time of writing the nic name is hard coded into main.rs